CTOS-results/LLVM-Bugs-by-Optimization-sequences/README.md

 - https://bugs.llvm.org/show_bug.cgi?id=42452

 ## Comparison experiments
 **comparsion_results.xlsx** contains the results of comparison experiments in Section 4.4.
-The testing programs, optimization sequences, and the original testing results are contained in the '**comparison_experiments**' directory.
+The testing programs, optimization sequences, and the original testing results are contained in the '**comparison_experiments**' directory. **xx.tar.xz** includes the tested programs in the experiment.
+For each tested program, the bug information of compiler is attached to the end of the file.